aws-powertools/powertools-lambda-python/docs/quickstart.md

 * We add two methods: `hello_name` and `hello` (line 1-7).
 * We add the `Router` class which allows us to record the method that should be called when the specific request arrives (line 10-23).
-* We creat the instance and added the configuration with the mapping of the processing methods and the http query method (line 26-28).
+* We create the instance and added the configuration with the mapping of the processing methods and the http query method (line 26-28).
 * In the lambda handler, we call router instance `get` method to retrieve a reference to the processing method (`hello` or `hello_name`) that will process the query (line 34).
 * Finally, we run this method and send the results back to API Gateway (line 35).